The Paradise Island of Siquijor

 From San Juan, the beach area, go to Lazi to visit the church, but on the way, watch out for the Capilay Spring Park and the Balete Tree with a small pool that locals say can also be a fish spa.

-The Lazi Church is also known for its huge convent, which was declared a National Cultural Treasure by the National Museum of the Philippines.
+The Lazi Church is also known for its huge convent, declared a National Cultural Treasure by the National Museum of the Philippines.
 It was also nominated for the UNESCO World Heritage list under the collective group of Baroque Churches of the Philippines.

-Don't miss also the Cambugahay Falls for a refreshing dip and Salagdoong Beach and Forest Reserve for fantastic photo backdrops.
+Don't miss the Cambugahay Falls for a refreshing dip and Salagdoong Beach and Forest Reserve for fantastic photo backdrops.

-The Salagdoong Beach is one of the most popular beaches in Siquijor.
+Salagdoong Beach is one of the most popular beaches in Siquijor.

-Just be sure to come back for sunsets, because sunsets anywhere on the island are always beautiful.
+Just be sure to come back for sunsets because sunsets anywhere on the island are always beautiful.

 How to get there and around?

-There are several ferries available at the Dumaguete Port.
+There are several ferries available at Dumaguete Port.
 Tricycle rental from the airport to the port is 120.00.
 Ocean Jet boat fare is Php 210.00.
 GL is cheaper.
-Fare is only Php 140.00.
+The fare is only Php 140.00.
 Terminal Fee is Php 15.00.

-From the Siquijor port, I chartered a tricycle and paid Php 250.00 to the hotel.
+From Siquijor port, I chartered a tricycle and paid Php 250.00 to the hotel.
 The chartered island tour ranges from Php 800 - Php 1,000.00.
 Here are the other published rates.

 Here also is a map of the island, for reference.